alexfinnarn/express-starter/README.md

 ## @todos

 - Resolve the `lando ssh` issue in the newest release.
+- Allow user to change the name of the app on install via a prompt.
 - Fix the Lando scripting issues so all you have to do is `lando start` to build out your site.
 - Add check to make sure Drupal is what Express wants. https://github.com/CuBoulder/express/blob/dev/express.profile#L8
 - Make sure Express is checked out at the latest release.
 It seems to be checkouted at a weird point.